 - Oppose the enforced socialising of captive bears

-- Oppose the captive breeding of bears
+- Oppose the unregulated captive breeding of bears

-- Encourage zoos to work on and/or fund field research into endangered bear species
+- Encourage zoos to work on and/or fund field research into endangered bear species and their habitats

 Our vision is of a world where all bears are given the necessary protection and space to live out their natural lives in the wild, but we understand that sometimes circumstances may prevent this.